Photo: Anna Åberg

 • Put the thermostat at 20 degrees Celsius.
 If you can lower the temperature by one degree, you lower the energy use by about five percent.

-• Mark the container with the word “MERCURY” and deliver it to the local station for hazardous waste.
+• Label the container with "mercury" and submit to the environmental station as hazardous waste.

 Make a fire the right way

 • Ensure that there is proper combustion in the fireplace, or wood burning stove, by using dry wood and a continuous supply of oxygen.
-This decreases the formation of damaging particles and Polyaromatic hydrocarbons, PAHs.
+This decreases the formation of damaging particles.

 • Do not light candles often, and never for long periods.
-Lit candles generate harmful particles and PAHs.
+Lit candles generate harmful particles.

 Check your electronics